abbvie-external/OmicNavigator/Deployment.md

 You can navigate to http://localhost:8004/ocpu/library/OmicNavigator/ and select your newly installed study from the dropdown menu to verify installation.

 ## Expose your container

+Procedures for the exposure of an OmicNavigator container to network traffic depend on the hosting environment and/or cloud provider.
+The usual server administration and operation considerations apply, such as security, port configuration, resource allocation, etc.